danielballan/personal-blog/content/posts/2020-03-07-reader-protocol.md

 important, but it raises questions about security and gatekeeping.
 Discovering readers within an installed environment is a useful step.

+## Why not just a function?

+In general I prefer simple functions to object-oriented structures.
+Why not just declare functions that return the data directly in one step, instead of ``SomeReader(...).read()`?

+* As with the built-in `open(...).read()`, it is useful to have a two-step process where the first step checks if the resource can even be found and accessed, and the second step does the reading.
+* The `close()` method and context manager methods give control over when any system resources (file handles, network connections) will be released.
+A simple function would have to contain these resources in a closure, with no way of explicitly releasing them.
+* We need some place to indicate our ``container``.
+Frameworks that can standardize on always returning the same type from ``read()`` do not need such a thing, but a share standard that can return a variety of types would, for the reasons described earlier.
+This could be implemented by putting a simple function *next* to its container, as in ``{'function': read, 'container':
+  'dask.array.Array'}``, and pointing the entrypoint at that.
+But this is perhaps not any "cleaner" than a small class that implements an interface that is already established in the language.

 ## How should we organize?

 If this idea gains buy-in from library maintainers, where should we document and